Chapter 2 : Reflections

 “Lily, please, I don’t want to argue.
-We haven’t really talked in a while and I… I…” he struggled and I waited wondering why suddenly he could not admit it anymore.
+We haven’t really talked in a while and I… I…” he struggled and I felt myself scowl as I waited wondering why suddenly he could not admit it anymore.
 His eyes shifted around before he whispered, “I missed you”.

 I disregarded his pleading.

 “And whose fault is that?
 Where were you, Sev?
 And don’t you dare lie to me!”
-I warned him with a glare.
+I warned him.

 I sighed impatiently.
-“Whatever,” I said through my clenched teeth.
+“Sure,” I said through my clenched teeth.
 Clutching my bag I turned to leave.

 “Lily, what is this?
 Why are you so against me spending time with anyone other than you?”

-“Arrgh!” the frustration just escaped me, “I cannot believe this!
+“Arrgh!” the frustration just escaped me as I wheeled around to face him, “I cannot believe this!
 Someone other than me?
 Severus, I don’t care who you spend your time with.
 I just can’t watch you waste your life with THEM!”

 “What’s that supposed mean?” he asked with a hint of urgency in his voice.

-I paused, standing in the deserted hallway a few feet apart from my closest friend that felt like a thousand miles.
-My eyes closed knowing that I couldn’t continue being like this.
+I paused, standing in the deserted hallway a few feet apart from my closest friend, which somehow felt like a thousand miles between us.
+My eyes closed accepting that I couldn’t continue being like this.
 I had to say it.

 I had to save him, even if it meant I had to guilt him into it.

-“It means I’m done fighting this battle for you.
+“It means I’m done fighting this battle for you, Sev.
 I’m done pulling you back every time you get too blinded to see where you’re heading.
 I’m tired.”
 I paused watching him.
 Severus looked at me as if he was seeing me for the first time.
 It was a deep thoughtful calculating look that unnerved me.
-However I continued, “You are free to make your own choice, Sev.
-Them or me.
+However I continued, “You are free to make your own choices, Sev.
+But you can’t have both, it’s either them or me.
 I will not watch you become one of them...
 I can’t.
 If you insist on being their friend, then you lose me.”